Introduction

 - Where required, update CRIS to include information about the type and severity of the cognitive disability and any existing NDIS plans.
 For more information about recording disability in CRIS see Recording Disability and Complex Medical Needs Information CRIS Guide.

-- Where the young person is a NDIS participant, contact the young person’s support coordinator to discuss a arranging a NDIS plan review prior to the young person’s 17th birthday to support planning for the transition to adult disability services.
+- Where the young person is a NDIS participant, contact the young person’s support coordinator to discuss arranging a NDIS plan review prior to the young person’s 17th birthday to support planning for the transition to adult disability services.

 - Consult with the care team about other adults in the young person’s life, including any family who may be able to be involved in supporting the young person make decisions after they turn 18.
 Even where family cannot care for the young person, they may be able to play a role in providing support and decision making on behalf of the young person after they turn 18.